rangle/redux-gtm/docs/examples/track-page-views-react-router.md

-## How do I pageviews when using React Router?
+## Track Page Views When Using React Router

 Suppose you've created a custom event in Google Tag Manager (GTM) for tracking page views: `my-app-page-view`.
 And the custom event triggers a